aminamiah1/AssessmentTracker/README.md

 To get all modules in the system, the ps team can use the api located at (url)/api/ps-team/modules/get.
 Can return 200 if successful and logged-in or error codes such as 400 or 401 unauthorised if not logged in.
 If successful retrieves all the modules and their releated fields.

+# Update assessment(UPDATE)

+To update an assessment in the system but only the assignees and setter fields, the ps team can use the api located at (url)/api/ps-team/assessment/update.
+Can return 200 if successful and logged-in or error codes such as 400 or 401 unauthorised if not logged in.
+If successful updates the setter and assignees of the sent assessment identified by the id.

+# Post csv module data into the database

+To post the parsed csv module data into the database, the upload csv function will use the api located at (url)/api/ps-team/assessments/modules/csv/post.
+Can return 200 if successful and logged-in or error codes such as 400 or 401 unauthorised if not logged in.
+If successful updates or creates the sent parsed csv module data into the database.
+Runs before the assessment csv post in the upload csv function to ensure module data is in the database to be successfully attached to the assessments.

+# Post csv assessment data into the database

+To post the parsed csv assessment data into the database, the upload csv function will use the api located at (url)/api/ps-team/assessments/csv/post.
+Can return 200 if successful and logged-in or error codes such as 400 or 401 unauthorised if not logged in.If successful updates or creates the sent parsed csv assessment data into the database.

 ## Module leaders

 # Assessment(DELETE)